govuk-one-login/fraud-rpt/README.md

 The SET format extends the JSON Web Token (JWT) format which describes claims.
 The claims in a SET are described in [RFC8417](https://datatracker.ietf.org/doc/html/rfc8417) and describe the security event that has taken place, the issuer, the subject and the intended audience of the event.

-An example SET used when an account has been disable:
+An example SET used when an account has been disabled:

 ```json
 {